PatrickBN/CYBR8420_Team5/Design for Software Security.md

       Description: An external agent interrupts data flowing across a trust boundary in either direction.

-      Justification: Use VPNs for private communication and backups for high availability, incase of disruption.
+      Justification: Use Bitwarden's VPNs for private communication and backups for high availability, incase of disruption.

   50. Spoofing of Destination Data Store Database of breaches